peterx9/fighter-jet/README.md

 Content

-Idea : Jet fighter that has to destroy all the enimes
+Idea :Jet fighter that has to destroy the enimes

 Genre : shooting